 One option is for those leaders to seek assistance with making those changes in their approach or skill set.

-This can be accomplished by careful selection of an executive coach.
+This can be accomplished by the careful selection of an executive coach.
 Coaching provides the analysis, assessments, and planning for making the necessary changes that come with corporate continuity or change.
 By using the services a coach can provide, executives can examine their style of leadership and management.
 Fresh ideas can be explored in the confines of a trusted, confidential relationship before releasing them to the greater world.